boylegu/SpringBoot-vue/README.md

 ## Future Plan

 This project can be reference,study or teaching demonstration.
-After, I will update at every increme version in succession.
+After, I will update at every increment version in succession.
 In future,I have already some plan to below:

 1. User Authentication
 2. state manage with vuex